 The new Office will run natively on Microsoft’s own Surface tablets - both the ‘RT’ and Pro versions running on ARM Holdings and Intel Corp chips respectively - but it will not run natively on Apple’s iPad, disappointing some iPad users who are also Office fans.

 “We have not said that we will do rich client software on the iPad at this point,” said DelBene, although he did not rule out producing such software in the future.
 “We’ve been very logical in our approach.
 I‘m pleased with the software we have delivered for the iPad to date,” he said.

-The iPad issue has been a long-time quandary for Microsoft, which might gain more mobile users by making Office available on the iPad, but also removes a major incentive to buying its own competing Surface tablet.
+The iPad issue has been a long-time quandary for Microsoft, which might gain more mobile users by making Office available on the iPad but would have to give Apple a cut of its subscriptions.
+Availability of Office on iPads would also take away a major incentive to buying its own competing Surface tablet.

 Microsoft estimates that 1 billion people worldwide use some part of Office and the unit that produces Office is Microsoft’s most profitable, edging out the flagship Windows division for the last few years.
 It now accounts for more than half of Microsoft’s overall profit.